 1.Go to Scanova.
 Click on Create QR Code

 2. Select Website URL category from amongst other QR Code categories.

-3. Enter the link and click Create QR Code
+4.On the page that loads, name the QR Code and click Create QR Code

 Note that a customized QR Code attracts more scans than a black-and-white one.
 Hence, to attract maximum scans, design your QR Code.